MjxSjx/Portfolio/Case Study 1 - bike-share analysis/Excel Results/README.md

 </details>

 ## Summary
-* Take your two seasonal analyzed sheets and merge them into one new sheet
+* Take your two seasonal analyzed sheets and merge the pivot taables and graphs into one new sheet
-* Take a screen shot and voila your Excel summary is complete!
+* Take a screen shot and as David Malan would say *"voilà"*, your Excel summary visuals are complete!

 Due to the amount of content, the summary is too large to post on GitHub; a PNG has to do.

 # Fin